MasonM/avsh/README.md

 WALL TIME=0.08s CPU=51%
 ```

-Also, avsh detects when you're working in a synced folder, and automatically
+avsh detects when you're working in a synced folder, and automatically switches
-switches to the corresponding directory on the guest before executing commands
+to the corresponding directory on the guest before executing commands or
-or starting a login shell.
+starting a login shell.

 ```sh
 $ echo "host=`hostname`, current directory=$PWD"